pottekkat/personal-website/content/now.md

 Here's what I'm doing now.

-## Traveling to Malaysia and Singapore
+## Traveling to Singapore and Taiwan

-I will be traveling to Malaysia on 1st July 2023.
-I will be in Kuala Lumpur for a week.
-Then I will fly to Singapore on the 7th and will be there till the 9th.
+I will travel to Singapore on 27th July 2023 to speak at the [DevOps Asia Summit](https://devopsasiasummit.com/).
+I will leave for Taipei to join [COSCUP](http://coscup.org/) on the 28th.
+I have yet to plan when I will return back from Taiwan.

-We are hosting an Apache APISIX Community Meetup in [Malaysia on the 4th](https://forms.gle/sUmjdBQAMPjDehYR8) and [Singapore on the 8th](https://forms.gle/JSzVmfXon9HCTSee9).
-If you are there and want to say hi, join us!
+Feel free to say hi if you are in any of these places.
+I promise I won't bite.

 ## Full-Time Job